takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 A directional light representing the sun.

-It computes the sun’s radiance by sampling the precomputed transmittance texture on the CPU.
+It calculates the sun’s radiance by sampling the precomputed transmittance texture on the CPU.

 ```ts
 const sunLight = new SunDirectionalLight({ transmittanceTexture })